sifrr/sifrr-animate/README.md

 types['name'] = [.42, 0, .58, 1]; // bezier array
 ```

-type can also be a bezier array, function which takes x value between (0,1) and returns corresponding y value, and if x == 1, then y == 1.
+type can also be a bezier array, function which takes x value between (0,1) and returns corresponding y value.

 #### Format